How to avoid hiring the wrong contractor

-- Trained experts in the advanced technologies and building sciences that make buildings more energy efficient
+- Are trained experts in the advanced technologies and building sciences that make buildings more energy efficient

-- Committed to providing the highest level of service
+- Are committed to providing the highest level of customer service

-Contractors who are members of the Efficiency Excellence Network (EEN) have access to the Efficiency Vermont discounts, rebates, and financing that makes your project more affordable.
+- Have access to the Efficiency Vermont discounts, rebates, and financing that make your project more affordable

 We recommend that you narrow the selections to a list of less than five contractors to start.